menu

 You will also find that a lot of people in Eastville work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.

-Telecommuters are a relatively large percentage of the workforce: 17.58% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Eastville telecommute to their jobs.
+Overall, about 17.58% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Overall, Eastville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Eastville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Eastville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.